 - Reduce screen time before bed for healthy melatonin levels.

 - Eat light before bed.
 Don’t drink alcohol or smoke weed.
 I think you get the point, the clearer the mind, the clearer the dreams.

-- Play with binaural beats (which is a topic by itself and I might write about it at some point – but just to say that much: My favorite binaural beats are the Hemi Sync meditations offered by the Monroe Institute)
+- Play with binaural beats (My favorite binaural beats are the Hemi Sync meditations offered by the Monroe Institute)

 Let us know how your progress goes, we’d love to hear what comes up for you.
 Leave a comment below.